 - How did [character] feel before and after being part of a community?
 Why did they change?

 - Why did [character] do [action] when there was a disagreement?
-Did this strategy work?
+What did you think of this strategy?

 - Why do you think [community] helped/supported [character]?